bbc/sqs-consumer/README.md

 ### `consumer.stop()`

-Stop polling the queue for messages.
+Stop polling the queue for messages (pre existing requests will still be made until concluded).

 ### `consumer.isRunning`